Yegor Borisov: Political career

 After the fall of the Soviet Union, Borisov, who had a background in the agricultural sector served as a corporate manager for agricultural concerns as well as a deputy minister and minister for agriculture in the region.

 In August 2001, he was elected as a deputy to the regional assembly and became the first deputy prime minister for that body in 2002.
 In 2003, he became the prime minister of the republic.

 In May 2010, Governor Vyacheslav Shtyrov stepped down to take a seat on the Federation Council and Russian President Dmitry Medvedev appointed Borisov as the acting governor.
 The republic’s assembly confirmed him in the post in June and he formally became the president of the republic.

 In April 2014, President Vladimir Putin accepted Borisov’s request to step down from his post and agreed to end his mandate ahead of term.
 Putin simultaneously appointed Borisov to be Acting President until an elected president took office.
 He was previously Prime Minister of the Sakha Republic.
 Borisov stood as a candidate in the election winning with nearly 59% of the vote.

-In May 2018, he resigned as President Of the Sakha Republic and assumed the role as an advisor to the government.
+In May 2018, he resigned as president of the Sakha Republic and assumed the role as an advisor to the government.

+Sanctions

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.